artainmo/DevOps/cloud/README.md

 Term Frequency and Inverse Document Frequency (TF-IDF) is used in search algorithms to find how relevant a given term is for a given document.<br>
 Term Frequency (TF) measures how often a word occurs in a document while Document Frequency (DF) is how often a word occurs in an entire set of documents which indicates what words are common among any document/topic and thus are not relevant.
 So to measure the relevancy of a word to a document we divide TF by DF.
 We can also measure n-grams instead of only individual words.

+### General Deep Learning and Machine Learning
+Parallelization is useful for neural networks.
+GPUs (graphics processing unit) use parallelization to make all the screen pixels appear simultaneously.
+But GPUs can also be used for parallelization with neural networks.

+A popular framework for deep learning is tensorflow which contains a higher-level API called Keras.
+Apache MXNet is also a deep learning framework.
+Amazon's deep learning services are often build on MXNet.

+* Different neural network types exist:
+  * Feedforward neural network is the most basic one.
+  * Convolutional neural networks (CNN) are often used for image recognition because they handle two-dimensional data.
+  * Recurrent neural networks (RNN) deal with sequences such as sequences of time when predicting stock prices or with sequences of words in NLP.
+LSTM and GRU are different types of RNN.

+* An activation function defines the output of a node/neuron given its input signals.
+  * The simplest activation function is the linear activation function.
+This simply outputs what it got in input.
+They are not useful in deep learning.
+  * A binary step function returns 0 if input is negative, else 1 and thus can only be used for binary classification.
+  * Alternatively non-linear activation functions can create complex mappings between inputs and outputs.
+This allows for multiple layers and backpropagation, thus deep learning.
+    * Sigmoid activation function also known as logistic activation function outputs values between 0 and 1.
+    * TanH or hyperbolic tangent outputs values between -1 to 1.
+It is generally preferred over sigmoid.
+    * Rectified Linear Unit (ReLU) outputs 0 when input is negative, else the input value itself.
+It is very fast to compute while Sigmoid and TanH are more computationally expensive.
+Sigmoid and TanH are more susceptible to the '[vanishing gradients problem](https://github.com/artainmo/machine-learning/tree/main/supervised-learning%20and%20neural-networks#Vanishing-gradient-problem)' when input values are small.
+But ReLu is susceptible to the 'dying ReLU problem' when inputs are zero or negative.
+    * The solution to the 'dying ReLU problem' is Leaky ReLu.
+Which outputs smaller negative value when input is negative instead of 0.
+The extend to which the value is smaller can be calculated using backpropagation which we call Parametric ReLU (PReLU).
+However this is computationally expensive.
+    *

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>